S.C.A.T.: Special Cybernetic Attack Team

 S.C.A.T.: Special Cybernetic Attack Team, also known as Final Mission (ファイナルミッション, Fainaru Misshon) in Japan and Action in New York in Europe, is a science fiction side-view shoot-'em-up produced by Natsume for the Nintendo Entertainment System.
-Within PAL-A regions, the game was only released in the UK.
+Within regions, the game was only released in the UK.
 It was released in Japan in 1990, in North America in 1991, and in the PAL region in 1992.
 It was also later released on the Virtual Console in the PAL region on February 4, 2011, and in North America on February 7 for the Wii and in the PAL region on December 4, 2014 for the Nintendo 3DS and Wii U and was released on the Nintendo Switch via the Nintendo Classics service on September 23, 2020.
+In September 1 2026, Tengo Project has announced that a remake is under development under the title Cybernetic Attack: Final Mission.

 Plot

-The year is 2029 and an army of alien invaders, led by Vile Malmort, has planted an "Astrotube" connecting the ruins of New York City with their space station.
-A team of part-human part-machine soldiers known as the Special Cybernetic Attack Team or "SCAT" has been assembled in order to combat the invasion.
+The year is 2029, and an army of alien invaders led by Vile Malmort has planted an "Astrotube" connecting the ruins of New York City to their space station.
+A team of part-human, part-machine soldiers known as the Special Cybernetic Attack Team, or "SCAT," has been assembled to combat the invasion.